 So big and bright in fact that the light was dimmed during World War II, to keep Japanese submarines from finding land.
 Even after the war, neighboring residents complained about how bright the light is.
 To avoid any issues with the neighbors, light keepers painted the landward side of the lantern room a pearly opaque white.

 The grounds and lighthouse are closed to the public most of the time.
-The grounds - and the neighboring Coast Guard Museum - are open on selected dates: Check their website for the current schedule.
+The grounds - and the neighboring Coast Guard Museum - are open on selected dates.

-The Point Vicente Lighthouse is at the southwestern tip of the Palos Verdes peninsula, near where Hawthorne Blvd. intersects Palos Verdes Drive.
+The Lighthouse is located at 31550 Palos Verdes Drive, West Rancho Palos Verdes, CA. It is at the southwestern tip of the Palos Verdes Peninsula, near where Hawthorne Blvd. intersects Palos Verdes Drive.
 They require visitors 18 years old and up to show a photo ID.

 Fires and barbecues are prohibited on park grounds.
 If you're bringing your pet, please note that dogs must be on leashes at all times.